 This one used to be a sure suggestion of Yoast SEO but that has evolved over time.
 There are a lot of great alternatives these days.

-Yoast is still a good SEO plugin but I only use it one website anymore, this website.
-Another good alternative that I’m using elsewhere is SEOPress which is free.
+Yoast is still a good SEO plugin but there are many that are just as good if not better.
+My favorite alternative that I’m using on all my websites is SEOPress which is free.
 Even the premium version is much more affordable.

 Search the WordPress repository for SEO and you’ll find several highly rated SEO plugins.
 Download a few of them one by one and test which one works best for you.

-With everyone slowly moving towards Gutenberg, this plugin is a must have.
-It’s from a trustworthy plugin developer that creates many great plugins and will extend the abilities of Gutenberg.
+With Gutenberg pretty much the norm these days, this plugin is a must have.
+It’s from a trustworthy plugin developer that creates many great plugins and extends the abilities of Gutenberg.

 You’ll get some great additional Gutenberg blocks to enhance the look of any Gutenberg page.